 As with OFPs, HROs are available to any victims who have suffered physical or sexual assault.
 Additionally, individuals can petition for HROs if they endured unwanted words, gestures, or acts that prompted an adverse impact or were “intended to have a substantial adverse effect on the safety, security, or privacy of another.”
 To qualify, however, such acts must have occurred on more than one occasion.

 As a victim of abuse or harassment, there is no need to allow fear to dominate your daily life.
 An OFP or HRO could make all the difference.
-At the Brown Law Offices, we can help you secure the protection you need at this difficult time.
+At the law firm of Barna, Guzy & Steffen, Ltd., we can help you secure the protection you need at this difficult time.
 Contact us to learn how we can assist you in obtaining the appropriate order based on your unique situation.